-I've been doing this for years, ranking the Best Picture Oscar nominees from my own twisted point-of-view, and this year I found myself longing for the days when there were only five nominated pictures instead of nine.
+I've been doing this for a number of years, ranking the Best Picture Oscar nominees from my own twisted point-of-view, and this year I found myself longing for the days when there were only five nominated pictures instead of nine.
 For one thing, this hasn't been a normal year for me, so I had to sort of binge-watch as the Academy Awards got close.
 Beyond that, though, I just didn't think there were nine films worthy of being nominated for the Best Picture of 2017.
 Argue with me if you wish!

 But the program is tomorrow (Sunday) night, and tradition rules my life – so here we go.
 My favorite to least-favorite:

-- 1. THREE BILLBOARDS OUTSIDE EBBING, MISSOURI. you knew that I would love this movie!
+- 1. THREE BILLBOARDS OUTSIDE EBBING, MISSOURI.
+Of course you knew that I would love this movie!
 It has an offbeat and compelling story, amazing characters, and, most of all, Frances McDormand!
 There were a few unanswered questions – like, why didn't the doofus deputy (named Dixon!) get prosecuted for throwing the ad dude out the window?
 And why wasn't it a bigger deal that the police department was bombed?
 It is unlikely that this great film will win Best Picture – note that the director was not nominated for Best Director (But should have been!).

 - 2. THE SHAPE OF WATER.
-This is a silly idea for a story – a cleaning lady falling for an overgrown reptile it's really a terrific movie!
+This is a silly idea for a story – a cleaning lady falling for an overgrown reptile -- but it's really a terrific movie!
 It feels like a cinematic achievement of some sort while still being a film you want to talk about afterwards with your friends.
 I wanted to see it a second time but ran out of days!

 - 3. LADY BIRD.
 How could anybody not like this movie?
 It's a high-school coming-of-age sort of movie that has exceptional dialogue, especially the banter between Lady Bird (Saoirse Ronan) and her mom, played perfectly by Laurie Metcalf.